izzymg/fantasy/README.md

 #### Static (Frontend)

 The static files have their own package.json and node_modules to keep things tidy.

-The entire imageboard works without Javascript enabled on the client OOTB, however the included js adds some convenience features.
+Currently the imageboard's frontend is extremely simple with zero Javascript, a Vue frontend is in planning.

-cd into `static/` and run `npm install` to pull in Webpack, TypeScript and [Sass](https://sass-lang.com/)
+cd into `static/` and run `npm install` to pull in [Sass](https://sass-lang.com/)

 `npm build`